 1) Research & Education.

 Take a deep breath!
 Research and Education is listed as number one for a good reason.
 Since the cancer diagnosis, you are now on a mission for your life.
 Your first and most important step is to do your own research.
-Most people skip this step and end up regretting it later as in “if I had only known” or “why didn’t my doctor tell me this”.
+But always remember that any info from conventional medicine sources such as statistics, outcomes, side-effects are based solely on the use of chemotherapy, surgery, radiation and gene therapy.
+Most people skip the research and education step and end up regretting it later as in “if I had only known” or “why didn’t my doctor tell me this”.
 Contrary to what most oncologists will tell you, you do have time to educate yourself and think things through.
 Resist any high-pressure tactics.
 Many cancers are slow moving and even with those that move faster there is almost always time for research.
 Remember that cancer does not occur overnight!
 Thoroughly research recommended treatments on both sides of the fence – alternative medicine and conventional medicine.
 By the way, it’s not always one or the other.
 Sometimes a combination of both will be the best answer for your health situation.

 2) Studies & Trials – Proof.

-Ask the oncologist to provide you with 2-3 studies/trials that prove that the treatment he/she is recommending is better than no treatment at all.
-You may be surprised.
-Also ask the oncologist about the secondary side-effects of recommended treatment that may be experienced with the use of any chemotherapy, surgery, gene therapy and radiation – both the immediate side-effects and future side-effects.
+Ask the oncologist to provide you with 2-3 studies/trials that prove the treatment he/she is recommending is better than no treatment at all.
+Also ask the oncologist about the secondary side-effects of his/her recommended treatment that may be experienced with the use of any chemotherapy, surgery, gene therapy and radiation – both the immediate side-effects and future side-effects.
+You may be surprised that many “new” chemo drugs only provide a life extension of maybe two to three months with side-effects that are horrendous.

 3) Cancer Verbiage.